My sister remembered this story from her childhood and e-mailed it to me.

 “I had a job after school helping an elderly man with his errands.
 I would take his laundry to the cleaners on the corner.
 I bought him the evening paper and sometimes I would pick up two slices of pizza for his dinner and in return he would always give me a dime or a quarter.
 He once asked me what was the one thing I really wanted.
 I told him I wanted a bicycle like the other kids on my block but explained that my parents said it was too expensive.
 One day I came home and there in the hallway was the most beautiful blue Schwinn bicycle I ever saw.
 I have never forgotten how generous and kind that wonderful old man was.”

-My husband has a friend from synagogue, Marizon.
-Over the past few years she has made him numerous Steamed Persimmon Puddings.
+We have a friend from synagogue, Marizon.
+Over the past few years she has made us numerous Steamed Persimmon Puddings.
 Sometimes she brings them to Shul, sometimes she delivers them to our house, but either way we are always surprised and delighted.
 That kind of giving makes everyone happy so if you do make this recipe just remember to double it so you can share.
 It will taste even better that way.

 Marizon’s Steamed Persimmon Pudding